ggghosthat/ggghosthat/README.md

 ### Welcome to my Github page! 👋

-My name is Ildar and i'm dotnet/C# enthusiast.
+Hello, glad to see you.\n My name is Ildar and i'm dotnet/C# enthusiast.
 I do a lot of things, may be some of them will interest you. ✌️

 ### About skills:
 <p>